MicahKezar/CCC-410/Radio Frequency Security/Radio Frequency Security.md

 ## [Week 2: Legal and Ethical Aspects of RF](https://github.com/MicahKezar/CCC-410/tree/main/Radio%20Frequency%20Security/Week%202)
 ![image](https://github.com/MicahKezar/CCC-410/assets/71364527/5dc4e0b1-2851-49fc-94ef-d568206d9988)

+This week we can focus on a lot of the Legality surrounding Information Transmission and Reception, Radio Frequency Laws, and the Fourth Amendment.
+There are various legal standards that you must be compliant with.
+Examples such as:
+- The FCC
+- The FTC
+- The CTIA
+- The TCPA

+Lastly, we can use examples of cases that relate to the Legal issues with Cellular Transmission, such as the case of Edward Snowden.

+Learning Outcomes:
+- Understand legal implications for improper use of RF
+- Discover governing bodies associated with RF
+- Research one example where RF was used illegally

+Module 2 Assignments:
+- Discussion post, research one example of a case where RF was used illegally.
+Write one paragraph about the case and what happened, write another paragraph about the illegal use of RF and what laws were broken
+- Brief quiz on different legal standards and laws relating to RF

 ## [Week 3: Cellular Network Protocols & Vulnerabilities](https://github.com/MicahKezar/CCC-410/tree/main/Radio%20Frequency%20Security/Week%203)
 ![image](https://github.com/MicahKezar/CCC-410/assets/71364527/d6912250-cb98-4fbe-add8-8b7543e2f7fc)

+This week will focus on the specific protocols used in cellular network architectures.
+We will also look into the evolution of cellular data protocols from 1G to 5G.
+Then we will look at history of attacks related to SMS and cellular protocols.
+How have text messaging, cellular protocols, and RF been involved in cyber attacks.
+We will look into how certain types of attacks work, and ways to protect against them.
+Cellphone Network Examples:
+- GSM
+- CDMA
+- LTE
+- 5G

+Attack/Vulnerabilities:
+- SMS Phishing
+- SS7 Vulnerabilities
+- SIM Swapping
+- Network Jamming
+- Unencrypted SMS eavesdropping

+We will also look how these protocols directly interact with the RF principles.

+Module 3 Learning Outcomes:
+- Relate RF understanding and basics to cybersecurity principles
+- Understand how RF contributes to cellular based attacks
+Module 3 Assignments:
+- Quiz on differences in cellular protocols
+- Research project, pick an attack/vulnerability and write a 1 page report on how it works, an example of when it was used in the wild, ways to protect against it

 ## [Week 4: Receiving Radio](https://github.com/MicahKezar/CCC-410/tree/main/Radio%20Frequency%20Security/Week%204)
 ![image](https://github.com/MicahKezar/CCC-410/assets/71364527/0fc4b5a7-584f-40ff-bd9a-05351116a4c8)

+This week we will focus specifically on Radio Transmission and Receiving.
+How does radio transmission work?
+How do you receive these signals?
+What is the legal frequency range anybody can broadcast in?
+We will discuss the legal ranges people can transmit, as well as people with HAM licenses can transmit.
+We will also discuss the frequency ranges that are strictly off limits.

+Hardware we currently have:
+- LimeSDR Mini

+Hardware ordered for class:

+- 12x [RTL-SDR w/ Antenna Combo](https://www.amazon.com/RTL-SDR-Blog-RTL2832U-Software-Defined/dp/B0BMKB3L47/ref=sr_1_3?keywords=RTL%2B-SDR%2B(Dongle)&qid=1701298883&sr=8-3&th=1)

+Learning Outcomes:
+- Practicing Safe Radio Transmission
+- Learning how to receive Radio frequencies
+- Understanding the legal responsibilities that surround RX and TX

+Module 4 Assignments:
+We will use in-class tools such as the RTL-SDR to demonstrate how one can receive radio frequencies.

 ## [Week 5: RFID / NFC](https://github.com/MicahKezar/CCC-410/tree/main/Radio%20Frequency%20Security/Week%205)
 ![image](https://github.com/MicahKezar/CCC-410/assets/71364527/19edb38d-2f3f-4ec1-a876-869619804b8c)

+This week we can talk about different RFID protocols.
+We will look into how the RF in RFID/NFC works, and the frequency(s) that RFID/NFC use.
+It will also be interesting to look into the different RFID/NFC protocols and the way that they transfer data and store data.
+Good opportunity to do a demo with RFID/NFC cloning (would need permission from the school).

+Here are some RFID models that we could dive deeper into:
+- HID H10301
+- HIDPRox

+Hardware we currently have:
+- Blank writeable/readable RFID cards
+- Blank writeable/readable NFC 215 tags
+- Proxmark3
+- Flipper Zero

+Learning Outcomes:
+- Writing and reading RFID/NFC
+- The dangers of RFID/NFC and common threats associated

+Module 5 Assignments:
+- Hands on lab with RFID/NFC, write to an NFC tag and receive another students content
+- Brief open answer quiz, one paragraph about the way RFID/NFC can be used maliciously, another paragraph about ways to protect against it

 # [Syllabus](https://github.com/MicahKezar/CCC-410/blob/main/Radio%20Frequency%20Security/Radio%20Frequency%20Security%20_%20Syllabus-2.pdf)